Kamilla012/Bee-Active-App/README.md

 ## Notes

 - The project is in development, so there may be some imperfections.
-- We encourage reporting bugs and suggesting new features.
+- I encourage reporting bugs and suggesting new features.
-- For any issues or questions, please contact the project author.

 ## License